National strike Monday 20 June: Brussels Airport advises passengers to reschedule flight

-Brussels Airport and the airlines flying from Belgian’s biggest airport are preparing for the disruptions caused by the national manifestation next Monday 20 June.
+Brussels Airport and the airlines flying from Belgium’s biggest airport are preparing for the disruptions caused by the national manifestation next Monday 20 June.
 It is expected that public transport will be heavily disrupted.
-Earlier this week, security staff working for G4S already announced to strike next Monday, resulting in possible long queues at the security check points.
+Earlier this week, security staff working for G4S already announced to strike next Monday, resulting in possible long queues at the security checkpoints.

 “To avoid excessive waiting times on that day, a significant number of flights are being cancelled or rescheduled.
 The operational teams of Brussels Airport are currently coordinating this with all partners and airlines are adapting their schedules.
 Airlines will inform the passengers of the impacted flights.”